 |Welcome to Bembridge Angling Club|

-We would welcome applications to join a waiting list for one of our moorings.
+We would welcome applications for one of our moorings.
 See notice Board

 We would also welcome applications from non-boat owning anglers wishing to become members.